glpi-project/doc/source/modules/tabs/management.rst

 Tips
 ^^^^

 GLPI allows you to configure a notification on the expiry of the hardware warranty.
-This is configurable by entity in :ref:`notification management <notification management>` to define the models and recipients used and in :ref:`the administration of entities <administration-entities>` to enable or disable this feature, define the default values and anticipate the sending of the notification if necessary.
+This is configurable by entity in :ref:`notification management <configure_notifications>` to define the models and recipients used and in :doc:`the administration of entities </modules/administration/entities>` to enable or disable this feature, define the default values and anticipate the sending of the notification if necessary.

 GLPI can perform a simple net book value calculation based on straight-line or declining balance depreciation.
 To do so, a certain amount of information (value, date, etc.) must be entered.
 The user must also enter the date of the financial year the general configuration.